kratman/LICHEM_QMMM/README.md

 ### Introduction

-This package is designed to be an open-source (GPLv3) interface between QM and MM software so that QMMM calculations can be performed with polarizable and frozen electron density force fields.
+This package is an open-source (GPLv3) interface between QM and MM software so that QM/MM calculations can be performed with polarizable and frozen electron density force fields.
 Functionality is also present for standard point-charge based force fields, pure MM, and pure QM calculations.

 Available calculations: single-point energies, geometry optimizations, classical Monte Carlo, path-integral Monte Carlo, and reaction pathways.